VedaantS/factfully/README.md

 2. warns users after detecting potentially misleading sponsored posts on social media, and
 3. highlights any potentially false claims in an article the user is reading.

-written in html and javascript. part of riverdale country school's capstone dev project.
+written in html and javascript, currently a chrome extension. part of riverdale country school's capstone dev project.